AdamM-1021/adamm-1021.github.io/README.md

 Basic implementation of the recursive merge sort algorithm for java.

-Also includes indexed unsorted and double linked lists for testing
+Also includes indexed unsorted and double linked lists for testing.

 ### [Max Heap](https://github.com/AdamM-1021/Generic_MaxHeap)